johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 #### <!--place_label--> `symbolrank`

 The `symbolrank` value is intended to simplify styling of the label size and symbol prominence of place features.
-It ranges from 1 to 19 and is consistently assigned across zoom levels - ie a place with a `symbolrank` of 6 at z4 will have the same value as you zoom in to any other level.
+It ranges from 1 to 19 and is consistently assigned across zoom levels - for example a place with a `symbolrank` of 6 at z4 will have the same value as you zoom in to any other level.

 The value will never be _null_ and will always be in the range of 1-19.